ClimateMisinformation/blog/content/docs/example/MarketResearch.md

 For example, it was revealed that Koch Industries, a little-known, privately owned US oil company, paid nearly $50 million to climate denial groups and individuals between 1997 and 2008.

-The conservative news media, continues to provide a platform for the handful of scientists who reject the scientific consensus.
+The conservative news media continues to provide a platform for the handful of scientists who reject the scientific consensus.
 Of the 18 experts that appeared in Channel 4's notorious sceptic documentary The Great Global Warming Swindle, 11 have been quoted in the past two years in the Daily and Sunday Telegraph, five of them more than five times.

 Media intelligence firm Zignal Labs analyzed millions of social media posts, news stories and other online content and found that overall, conversations about climate change in the past 12 months peaked during high-profile natural disasters, including the Texas storm and the California wildfires.
 Overall, online mentions of natural disasters and their relationship to climate change also increased by 27%, Zignal found.